 I eventually reached the shallows of the cove and quickly spotted a small group of 5 young Lepomis gibbosus.
 These are a beautiful species which were introduced from North America in the early 20th century.
-Only 3 species of fish inhabiting freshwater environments are considered native to Cyprus, Anguilla anguilla (freshwater eel), Salaria fluviatilis (freshwater blenny) and Aphanius fasciatus (Mediterranean killifish). nike air max 97 The other 13 or so species are all introduced for various reasons such as the Gambusia holbrooki (Mosquito fish) which were introduced to reduce mosquito larvae populations and have multiplied in their millions aggressively out-competing the native Aphanius species in some locations.
+Only 3 species of fish inhabiting inland aquatic environments are considered native to Cyprus, Anguilla anguilla (European Eel), Aphanius fasciatus (Mediterranean Killifish) and Salaria fluviatilis (Freshwater Blenny); the latter has not been observed since its discovery on the island in 1909.
+The other 13 or so species are all introduced for various reasons such as Gambusia sp. for biocontrol against mosquitoes as part of a government initiative to combat malaria in the 1940s.

 We swiftly moved on to the Kryos river, which is a potamos / stream like river system with a bed comprised mostly of smooth round and flat stones along most of its course.
-Kånken Rucksäcke We trecked through the water along a long stretch of the river for several hours searching for anything we could find and we certainly found some very beautiful creatures indeed. chaussure adidas zx flux These included a variety of freshwater crabs (below) amongst others.
+We trecked through the water along a long stretch of the river for several hours searching for anything we could find and we certainly found some very beautiful creatures indeed.
+These included a variety of freshwater crabs (below) amongst others.